Medically Reviewed by Barrett Eubanks, M.D.

 You’ll need to arrange a ride home after the procedure, as you will not be able to drive yourself.
 If you have been prescribed antibiotic eye drops, use those as directed.
 Do not eat or drink anything after midnight the day of your surgery.

 - The surgery: You will have to lie down during the procedure.
 Your surgeon will place numbing eye drops in your eye, and you may receive a sedative to help you remain calm during the surgery.
 It is very rare that your doctor will use a full anesthetic, as it is better for your health if you remain awake during the operation.
 Your eye surgeon may also inject a medication to prevent you from moving your eye.
-Once your eyes have been set up, your surgeon will make an incision in the cornea, the sclera (the white part of the eye), or the limbus (where your cornea and sclera meet).
-The surgeon will gently implant the phakic IOL and then attach it to the iris.
-Then, the incision will be closed, and your doctor may use tiny stitches to keep it shut.
+Once your eyes have been set up, your surgeon will make an incision in the cornea.
+The surgeon will gently implant the phakic IOL and place it within the eye.
+Then, the incision will be closed, and rarely your doctor may use tiny stitches to keep it shut.

 You will receive eye drops or ointment for your eye, along with an eyepatch to protect the area while you heal.